 What would Norway have done?

 Let’s assume Scotland’s government just banked the early surpluses until it noticed Norway was starting an oil fund and decided to copy it.
-Applying the same annual rates of return that Norway received on its investments since 1998/99, Scotland’s national oil/wealth fund would now be worth £739.6bn.374
+Applying the same annual rates of return that Norway received on its investments since 1998/99, Scotland’s national oil/wealth fund would now be worth £716bn 443.

-Remember that Norway is a small-to-medium-sized independent Northern European nation, with roughly the same population size as Scotland and has produced 1% less oil and gas than Scotland.375 Norway’s sovereign wealth fund today is worth £878bn376 That’s a lot more than I am suggesting Scotland’s would be worth because I have used the low revenues that the UK’s mismanagement of Scottish oil and gas resources generated, not the much higher Norwegian ones.
+Remember that Norway is a small-to-medium-sized independent Northern European nation, with roughly the same population size as Scotland and has produced roughly the same amount of oil and gas.
+Norway’s sovereign wealth fund today is worth £990bn 444.
+That’s a lot more than I am suggesting Scotland’s would be worth because I have used the low revenues that the UK’s mismanagement of Scottish oil and gas resources generated, not the much higher Norwegian ones.

-Over 40 years, the cost to Scotland of being part of the UK in monetary terms, if our government was almost as competent as Norway’s, is almost £1 trillion377 That’s the difference between what Norway would have done and what the UK Government did with our surpluses.
+Over 42 years, the cost to Scotland of being part of the UK in monetary terms, if our government was almost as competent as Norway’s, is almost £1.23 trillion 445.
+That’s the difference between what Norway would have done and what the UK Government did with our surpluses.
 And people wonder why we have the second-worst pension in the developed world.
 Yet, the UK Government thinks it can’t afford to pay more.

-This is the impact of Westminster’s debt loading alone, and upon that accounting trick, rests the entire economic case for the Union.373 We welcome the appointment of Kate Forbes MSP as the new Scottish Finance Minister and we hope that she and the SNP will change tack.
+This is the impact of Westminster’s debt loading alone, and upon that accounting trick, rests the entire economic case for the Union.
 There must be a better explanation to the people of Scotland about what GERS actually says and that Scotland does not have a deficit.

 The research findings referred to in this article are contained in our book.
 You can purchase your copy of Scotland the Brief here.